By Brian G. Quinn

 If you pass away with children, who takes care of them?
 Without planning, the answer to that question is up to the court.
 Will the court pick the same person you would have?
 Will the court pick a family member?
 Will your child end up in the custody of the state?

 No parent wants to risk not knowing the answer to these questions.
-You can take the answers out of the court’s determination by appointing a guardian for the person and conservator for the estate of your children through a validly executed will.
+You can take the answers out of the court’s determination by appointing a guardian for the children and conservator for the estate of your children through a validly executed will.
 It may also be a good idea to consider a trust for your children’s benefit.

 Consider Trusts for Assets and Life Insurance Proceeds (Especially with Minor Children)